Easy soup recipes are for everyone.

 If you're a gardener save bean seeds incidentally; they are so rewarding and simple to grow.

-Enjoy vichyssoise, also known as Irish potato leek soup just across the sea, cold with a drop of cream and a sprinkle of chives... or hot on a chilly night.
+Enjoy vichyssoise, also known as Irish potato leek soup just across the sea, cold with a drop of cream and a sprinkle of chives for lunch... or hot on a chilly night.

 BROCCOLI SOUP RECIPES ... full of anti-cancer

 Broccoli can only be described as a wonder food and makes a perfect fit for our easy soup recipes.
 Full of anti-cancer substances, rich in anti oxidant vitamins and minerals, it should be on your menu EVERY WEEK.
 Not convinced?
 Take a look at these Broccoli Facts.
 Scroll down for Broccoli Soup Recipes.
 Best is if you know about what's potting in the winter garden.

 BUTTERNUT SOUP RECIPE ... definitely my favourite easy soup recipe